morhendos/tenis-del-parque/docs/PLAYER_MATCH_IMPROVEMENTS.md

    - Ensure modals close properly after submission

 4. **Test Points Calculation:**
-   - Win 2-0 should give winner 3 points, loser 0 points
+   - Win 2-0 should show 3 points in standings
-   - Win 2-1 should give winner 2 points, loser 1 point
+   - Win 2-1 should show 2 points in standings
+   - Loss 1-2 should show 1 point in standings
-   - Verify points appear correctly in standings
+   - Loss 0-2 should show 0 points in standings
+   - Points should be calculated dynamically each time standings are loaded

 ## Migration Notes

-No database migration is required as we're using the existing schema.
-The changes are backward compatible with existing data.

-## Bug Fix for Zero Points Issue

-The main bug where winners showed 0 points in standings has been fixed.
-The issue was that the `updateMatchStats` method in the Player model wasn't updating the `totalPoints` field.
-Both admin and player APIs now properly calculate points based on the match result and update the totalPoints field accordingly.
+No database migration is required.
+The `totalPoints` field in the Player model can remain but is no longer used or updated.
+Points are now calculated on-demand from match results.